tranttha/IBM-DS-Course/Course 8 Data visulization with python/Module 5 Final Project /5.2 Final Project /Practice Assignment: Part 2 - Creating Dashboards.md

                     placeholder='....',
                     style={....})

-Parameters to be updated in dcc.Dropdown:
+Parameters to be updated in `dcc.Dropdown`:

-Set id to dropdown-statistics.
+Set id to `dropdown-statistics`.

 Set options to a list containing dictionaries with label and user-provided values for value.

 ###### Option List Parameters
 1st option:

-- label: Yearly Statistics
+- label: `Yearly Statistics`
-- value: Yearly Statistics
+- value: `Yearly Statistics`

 2nd option:

-- label: Recession Period Statistics
+- label: `Recession Period Statistics`
-- value: Recession Period Statistics
+- value: `Recession Period Statistics`

-Set placeholder to Select a report type.
+Set placeholder to `Select a report type`.

-Set value to Select Statistics.
+Set value to `Select Statistics`.

-OPTIONAL: Set style to include width as 80%, padding as 3px, font size as 20px, and text-align-last as center.
+***OPTIONAL: Set style to include width as 80%, padding as 3px, font size as 20px, and text-align-last as center.***

 #### Select Year Dropdown
 Create a dropdown menu for selecting the YEAR options to it.